USyd Students Participate in Formula SAE-A Competition

 Current sponsors of the University of Sydney team, include the White Rabbit Art Gallery, Fibreglass International, and Adaptronic.
 Andrei Lozzi said, "In all we have about 30 sponsors, some provide us with cash but most with parts and technical assistance at reduced costs."

-For more information on the University of Sydney Formula SAE team, and their countdown to the 2008 competition, please visit http://www.aeromech.usyd.edu.au/sae/aboutFSAE.php.
+For more information on the University of Sydney Formula SAE team, visit sydneymotorsport.com.au.